pulumi/docs/content/docs/reference/pkg/azure-nextgen/policyinsights/remediationatsubscription.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const remediationAtSubscription = new azure_nextgen.policyinsights.latest.RemediationAtSubscription("remediationAtSubscription", {
+const remediationAtSubscription = new azure_nextgen.policyinsights.RemediationAtSubscription("remediationAtSubscription", {
     filters: {
         locations: [
             "eastus",